RF Guru

 -

-— Yes, the enclosure is sealed and the internal PCB is HV-coated. -
+— Yes, fully sealed and pressure-equalized. -

 Interested in more technical content?
-Subscribe to our updates for deep-dive RF articles and lab notes.
+Subscribe to our updates.

 Questions or experiences to share?
 Contact RF.Guru.